JakeyMarsh1/ledgerly/README.md

 ---

-## Contributing

-- Open an issue or small PR
-- Use feature branches and concise commit messages
-- Add a simple test for each change

----

 ## Usage of AI

 AI tools (such as GitHub Copilot and ChatGPT) were used to:
+- Plan and refine user stories and acceptance criteria.
+- Recommend and document the project’s file structure.
+- Generate baseplate/boilerplate code for Django views and HTML templates.
 - Debug code and suggest fixes for errors in Python, HTML, CSS, and JavaScript.
 - Generate and refactor code for new features and improve accessibility.
 - Perform automated code reviews and identify unused or duplicate code.